Going onstage (www.esplanade.com).

 The oud is the king of instruments.

-The oud is one of the most popular instruments in Arabic music but it came from the Persian instrument, barbat.
-The string instrument is used in every occasion imaginable, whether it is to celebrate a happy event or to express sadness.
+The oud is one of the most popular instruments in Arabic music and is a descendant of the Persian instrument, barbat.
+A string instrument, it is used in every occasion imaginable, whether to celebrate a happy event or to express sadness.

 3